JoonDong2/Android/NoiseDetector/README.md

 Received data is processed in the `BleDataWrappingThread` of `NDSService` then sent to `WaveData` of `NDSActivity`.

+## Flow chart

-You can see the flow chart of this project in [this post](http://joondong.tistory.com/54?category=684945).
+You can see the flow chart of this project in [this post](http://joondong.tistory.com/54?category=684945)

+## Video

+You can see the video showing that this project communicate with nRF noise_detector in [this post](http://joondong.tistory.com/28?category=651762)

+Above blog is written in Korean, but I have plan to translate to English.